team-mayes/md_utils/README.rst

   Calculates the distances between a given set of atom pairs for each time step in a given LAMMPS dump file

-lammps_proc_data
+lammps_proc
   From lammps dump file(s), finds key distance, such as the hydroxyl OH distance on the protonatable residue (when protonated).
 This script assumes we care about one protonatable residue in a simulation with a PBC.
+  The options include:
+  * calc_hydroxyl_dist_flag: calculate distance between the closest transferable proton to each of the protonatable residue oxygen atoms.
+  * calc_hij_da_gauss_flag: prints the calculated h_ij per Nelson et al. 2014 (http://pubs.acs.org/doi/abs/10.1021/ct500250f)
+    equation 7.
+  * calc_hij_arg_flag: prints the calculated h_ij per Maupin et al. 2006 (http://pubs.acs.org/doi/pdf/10.1021/jp053596r) equations 4-8.

 pdb_edit
   Creates a new version of a pdb file applying options such as renumbering molecules.
   * use the option "add_element_types = true" to fill in the column of element types (VMD dropped them for the protein section; CP2K wants them)
       * by default, it will check all atoms.
 You can specify a range on which to perform this action with 'first_atom_add_element' and 'last_atom_add_element'
       * it will only add the element type if it is in the internal atom_type/element dictionary (a warning will show if a type is not in the dictionary).
 Otherwise, it will leave those columns as they originally were.
       * by default, it loads a dictionary I made based on charmm atom types (charmm_atom_type,element; one per line).
         The user can specify a different dictionary file with "atom_type_element_dict_file"
   * if the user specifies a 'first_wat_atom' and 'last_wat_atom', the program will check that the atoms are printed in the order OH2, H1, H2
       * when using this option, if the first protein atom is not 1 (numbering begins at 1, like in a PDB, not 0, like VMD index), use the option "last_prot_atom = " to indicate the first protein atom num
       * this options requires inputting the last protein atom id (add "last_prot_atom = X" to the configuration file, where X is the integer (decimal) atom number)
   * by default, the output pdb name of a pdb file called 'struct.pdb' will be 'struct_new.pdb'.
 You can specify a new name with the keyword 'new_pdb_name'
   * by default, the output directory will be the same as that for the input pdb.
 This can be changed with the 'output_directory' keyword
   * the program will renumber atoms starting from 1 (using hex for atom numbers greater than 99999), using a dictionary to change order if a csv dictionary of "old,new" indexes is specified with 'atom_reorder_old_new_file'
   * the program will renumber molecules starting from 1 if 'mol_renum_flag = True' is included in the configuration file.
     Molecules may also be renumbered with by specifying a csv dictionary of "old,new" indexes with 'mol_renum_old_new_file'

 psf_edit
   Currently only has limited functionality: